Student working in a garden with an elderly woman

 FAQs

 The Bridgewater College MNPM program operates on a rolling admissions process.
-Applications open August 1 each year and are reviewed until the cohort is filled.
+Applications open August 1 each year and are reviewed until May 1 or until the cohort is filled.
 It is best to submit your applications early to ensure the best opportunity to be admitted.
-General institutional admissions requirements can be reviewed at: BC Graduate Admissions

 The schedule below represents course sequencing and term each course is offered.
 If you want to complete the MNPM in 12 months, this will be the course schedule for you.